Skip to content ↓

 • A maximum of 10 pupils in the class

-• The use of Communicate in Print symbols to support understanding
+• Communicate in Print symbols used for resources, to support understanding

 • A positive behaviour management system guided by the Zones of Regulation, supporting pupils to regulate themselves effectively